secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 | Downloaded                      | Downloaded content                                                                    | Yes      |

 #### Geographic
 We have specific geographic DMA lists that are used for field marketing and marketing programs to target event invitations.
-This is **not** tracked with Bizible touchpoints or channels.
 This campaign type is only used for visibility of our DMA lists - [click to see full list](/handbook/marketing/marketing-operations/marketo#geographic-dma-list) of DMAs available.

+**Bizible:** Touchpoints should be excluded.

 | Member Status | Definition       | Success |